Hypersplenism

 Hypersplenism is suspected in patients with splenomegaly and anemia or cytopenias.
 Evaluation is similar to that of splenomegaly.

 Unless other mechanisms coexist to compound their severity, anemia and other cytopenias are modest and asymptomatic (eg, platelet counts, 50 to 100 × 103/mcL [50 to 100 × 109/L]; white blood cell counts, 2500 to 4000/mcL [2.5 to 4 × 109/L] with normal white cell differential count).
 Red blood cell morphology is generally normal except for teardrop forms and occasional spherocytosis.
-Reticulocytosis is usual.
+Reticulocytosis is usual when hypersplenism is caused by hemolytic anemias.

 Treatment of Hypersplenism

-• Possibly splenic ablation (splenectomy or radiation therapy)
+• Possibly splenectomy or splenic ablation (radiofrequency, microwave, or thermal)

 • Vaccination and prophylactic antibiotics for splenectomized patients

-Because the intact spleen protects against serious infections with encapsulated bacteria, splenectomy should be avoided whenever possible, and patients undergoing splenectomy require prior vaccination against infections caused by Streptococcus pneumoniae, Neisseria meningitidis, and Haemophilus influenzae.
+Because the intact spleen protects against serious infections with encapsulated bacteria, splenectomy should be avoided whenever possible.
+Patients undergoing splenectomy require prior vaccination against infections caused by Streptococcus pneumoniae, Neisseria meningitidis, and Haemophilus influenzae.
 Patients should also receive influenza and COVID-19 vaccines and may need other vaccinations depending on their clinical situation.

 Table